solankidhvani/OntarioCancerTrends/README.md

 ## Project Conclusion

-This project provides a comprehensive, SDOH-adjusted understanding of cancer outcomes across Ontario PHUs.
-The findings underscore the role of demographics, socio-economic conditions, and structural vulnerabilities in shaping regional cancer burden.
-The modelling framework offers actionable insight for health-equity planning, policy development, and targeted resource allocation across the province.
+This project provides a comprehensive, SDOH-adjusted understanding of cancer incidence and mortality across Ontario’s Public Health Units.
+By integrating demographic, socioeconomic, and structural indicators with machine learning models, we identify the PHUs most likely to experience elevated cancer burden.

+These results directly address the business question:

+*How can Ontario health departments better allocate limited public health resources to PHUs with the greatest cancer burden, based on SDOH-adjusted risk?*

+Our findings highlight clear disparities, particularly in Northern regions and high diversity urban centres driven by demographic vulnerability, socioeconomic hardship, and systemic access barriers.
+These insights equip Ontario health officials, policy makers, and public health analysts with actionable, evidence based guidance for distributing resources, designing targeted screening interventions, and strengthening health equity across the province.

+By combining rigorous data processing, explainable ML techniques, and policy focused interpretation, this project offers a scalable framework for annual resource planning and equity oriented decision making across Ontario’s Public Health System.
+This work enhances transparency, prioritization, and fairness in provincial cancer prevention efforts.

 ---
 ## File Summary